nishkeni/nishkeni.github.io/_pages/about.md

   - /about.html
 ---

 I am an Electronics, Electrical and Computer Engineer by formal education, an [Applied Mathematician](https://en.wikipedia.org/wiki/Applied_mathematics#:~:text=Applied%20mathematics%20is%20the%20application,mathematical%20science%20and%20specialized%20knowledge.) & Autonomous Roboticist by action, and a [Precision Medicinist](https://en.wikipedia.org/wiki/Precision_medicine) _(Neuro-Oncology)_ by passion.
 I am currently a Research Scientist II in the [Advertising Measurement and Optimization](https://www.amazon.jobs/en/internal/search?base_query=avelloc) team at [Amazon.com, Inc.](https://www.amazon.jobs/en/principles) where I work on challenges in _Causal Inference, Signal Processing & Optimization_.
-In parallel, I am pursuing Certification Programs in Medicine Fundamentals _(Physiology, Pharmacology)_ and Specialities _(Precision Oncology, Immuno-oncology, Cancer Genomics)_ at [Harvard Medical School](https://hms.harvard.edu/).
+In parallel, I am pursuing Certification Programs in Medicine at [Harvard Medical School](https://hms.harvard.edu/) and [Stanford Medicine](https://med.stanford.edu/) with specializing focus in Precision Oncology and Cancer Genomics.
+I am also pursuing a Post-Graduate Certificate in Robotics and Mechatronics at the [Indian Institute of Technology, Guwahati].(https://www.iitg.ac.in/)

 I recently obtained my Professional Certificate in Artificial Intelligence (_with a focus in Natural Language Processing, Statistical Modelling and Graph Learning_) at [Stanford University](https://www.stanford.edu), School of Engineering.
 Prior to joining [Amazon.com, Inc.](https://www.amazon.jobs/en/principles), I completed my [M.S. in Electrical and Computer Engineering](https://github.com/nishkeni/nishkeni.github.io/blob/master/images/MS_ECE_DegreeCertificate_NishantKeni.pdf) at [Georgia Tech, Atlanta](https://www.gatech.edu/) with a focus in Digital Signal Processing, where I was fortunate to work with [Gari Clifford](http://gdclifford.info/people/gari) and [Justin Romberg](https://jrom.ece.gatech.edu).
 Before that, I completed my B.Tech. in Electronics Engineering (Gold Medal) at [VJTI, Mumbai](https://www.vjti.ac.in/), where I was involved in research with Rizwan Ahmed and [Faruk Kazi](https://www.vjti.ac.in/images/coe-cnds/project/resume/kazi_sir.pdf).